America the Beautiful quarters: Mintage details

 Also notable are the 2010 satin finish quarters issued only in 2010 mint sets with a low mintage of 583,897, and proof and silver proof issues, some with mintages almost as low as the 2010 satin finish quarters.

-There are collector versions of the America the Beautiful 5 ounce Silver Bullion Coin Program which debuted on December 10, 2010.
+There are collector versions of the America the Beautiful 5-ounce Silver Bullion Coin Program which debuted on December 10, 2010.
 They feature an uncirculated finish and contain a ‘P’ mintmark indicating they were struck at the US Mint's facility in Philadelphia.
 The bullion coins were also struck in Philadelphia but contain no mintmark.
 The United States Mint struck these coins late in 2010 with an extremely limited mintage of only 27,000.
-The Mint apparently had insufficient time to strike more before the end of the year owing to initial production difficulties with both America the Beautiful Five Ounce Coin series.
+The Mint had insufficient time to strike more before the end of the year owing to initial production difficulties with both America the Beautiful Five Ounce Coin series.
 This forced the Mint to only release these Hot Springs Coins the following year on April 28, 2011.
 Demand was intense in the first hours of availability with collectors ordering 19,000 of them in the first nine hours.
 Within two weeks, the Mint indicated a sell-out of the limited mintage strikes.
 Each coin's price is determined by the current value of silver and the 2010 issues sold for $279.95.
 Many subsequent issues have even lower mintages and higher secondary market values.
-These 5 oz. silver quarters are the "Big Boys" quarter collection and due to their low mintage, have increased their value over issue price, even in the face of declining silver prices.